onepub-dev/nginx-le/README.md

 ### Upstream servers

-If you are using Nginx-LE as a proxy server for an application server then you will need to provide one or more `upstream` files to configure the connection to those servers.
+If you are using Nginx-LE as a proxy server for an application server then you will need to provide one or more `.upstream` files to configure the connection to those servers.

-Nginx-LE will  include the upstream files from the host system at `/opt/nginx/includes/upstream`.
+Nginx-LE will  include the upstream files from the host system at `/opt/nginx/include/*.upstream`.
 This directory is mounted into the container at the same location.

 You can place any number of nginx upstream files in this directory and they will be mounted the next time that the Nginx-LE container is started or nginx is reloaded (you can do this from within the docker cli).